 an AARV Member

-We invite veterinarians to learn more about
+health professionals, and students to learn more about

 AARV and the benefits of membership.
+As a registered

 by AARV in conjunction with national veterinary meetings.